 Getting bitten by any insect is a potential cause for concern, especially so when the victim can’t tell the culprit.
 If the bite marks are red and itchy, the usual suspects are bed bugs and spiders.
-In most cases, neither of them are dangerous but some individuals suffer great harm.
-As such, it is important you learn to notice the difference.
+In most cases, neither of them are extremely dangerous but some individuals can suffer serious harm.

-Bed Bugs Bites Occur in Groups
+2. Bed Bugs Bites Usually Occur in Groups

 Both bed bug and spider bites are usually red skin marks that can both get swollen and itchy.
 Another visible difference between them is that bed bug bites are almost never singular.
 They appear in a group or line instead, resembling hives.

-Bed Bug Bites Are an Ongoing Issue
+3. Bed Bug Bites Are an Ongoing Issue

 Bed bugs don’t live alone.
 They’re pest insects, which means that they cause serious infestations that can spread throughout your household.
 As a result, their bites present an ongoing problem that doesn’t stop after a few days.
-Spider bites are different, as they appear once and heal within a week.
+Spider bites are different, as they appear once and heal usually within a week.

-Most Victims Wake Up with Bed Bug Bites
+4. Most Victims Wake Up with Bed Bug Bites

-They feed on their victims’ blood during the night, while they’re sleeping.
-Unfortunately, this is a sign that your home has been infested and a serious cause for alarm.
+They feed on their victims’ blood during the night while they’re sleeping.
+Unfortunately, this could be a sign that your home has been infested and a serious cause for alarm.

 What to Do After You Notice an Insect Bite?